VarunBabbar/VarunBabbar.github.io/about.md

 I also love playing sports - any kind.
 Throughout my life, I have played basketball, football, squash, tennis, badminton, table tennis, pickleball, rounders and engaged in swimming, rock climbing, and touch rugby.
 Out of everything I have played, I'm probably the most proficient at squash, followed by basketball.
 \\
 \\
 Another (fun?) fact: While I have lived in urban areas throughout my life, I find joy in spending time walking in the countryside and exploring picturesque landscapes.
-This is still a work in progress, but I have uploaded a few snapshots of some particularly beautiful countryside I have encountered across the world.
+This is still a work in progress, but I have uploaded a few ![Alt text] (/pictures?raw=true) of some particularly beautiful countryside I have encountered across the world.

 ![Alt text](/pictures/me.jpeg?raw=true)